 Returning home and settling into new routines is much easier if you have some new big goals to aim for.
 And what could be a better goal than planning your next career break?

 It doesn’t have to be straight away; you might be thinking five to ten years time.
 But that’s fine.
-Start doing some research into where you might like to go and things you might like to do.
+Start doing some research into where you might like to go and things you might like to do (our ultimate South America bucket list may help get the creative juices flowing).
 You might even find that you get ideas for a shorter holiday to take in between big trips.

-Check out our article on six steps to make your travel career break a reality for some ideas on how to go about your planning.
+Check out our guide to planning a round-the-world trip for some ideas on how to go about your planning.

 One of the best (and hardest) things about travelling is that you are constantly challenging yourself with new things.
 It’s how you learn so much from it.
 When you head home, back to the familiar, it’s very easy to lose the drive to continue challenging yourself.